James MacArthur: After Hawaii Five-O

 After leaving Hawaii Five-O, McArthur guest-starred on television shows such as Time Express, Murder, She Wrote, The Love Boat, Fantasy Island, Walking Tall, The Littlest Hobo,Vega$ and Superboy.
 He also appeared in the miniseries Alcatraz: The Whole Shocking Story (1980) and The Night the Bridge Fell Down (1983).
 He returned to the stage, appearing in A Bedfull of Foreigners in Chicago in 1984 and in Michigan in 1985.
-He followed this with The Hasty Heart before taking a year out of showbusiness.
+He followed this with The Hasty Heart before taking a year out of show business.

 In 1987, he again took to the stage in The Foreigner, and then played Mortimer in the national tour of Arsenic and Old Lace.
 In 1989, he followed another stint in The Foreigner with Love Letters and in 1990–1991, A Bedfull of Foreigners in Las Vegas.

 Semi-retirement

 From 1959 to 1960, MacArthur partnered with actors James Franciscus and Alan Ladd, Jr. in the ownership of a Beverly Hills telephone-answering service.
 In June 1972, he directed the Honolulu Community Theatre in a production of his father's play The Front Page.

 He appeared at conventions, collectors' shows and celebrity sporting events.
 A keen golfer, he won the 2002 Frank Sinatra Celebrity Invitational Golf Tournament.

 MacArthur also appeared in television and radio specials and on interview programs such as Entertainment Tonight, Christopher's Closeup and the BBC Radio 5 Live obituary program Brief Lives, in which he paid tribute to his Hawaii Five-O castmate Kam Fong.
 In 1997, MacArthur returned without Jack Lord (who was in declining health) to reprise his character, who had become Hawaii's governor, in the 1997 unaired reboot pilot of Hawaii Five-O.

 In April 2003, he traveled to Honolulu's historic Hawaii Theatre for a cameo role in Joe Moore's play Dirty Laundry.
-Negotiations were under way in Summer 2010 for MacArthur to make a cameo appearance in the new CBS primetime remake of Hawaii Five-0 at the time of his death, a role that eventually was offered to Al Harrington.
+Negotiations were under way in summer 2010 for MacArthur to make a cameo appearance in the new CBS primetime remake of Hawaii Five-0 at the time of his death, a role that eventually was offered to Al Harrington.
 Before the start of the November 1, 2010, episode, MacArthur's death was mentioned in a short tribute.

 In 2001, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to MacArthur.

 Personal life and death

 From 1958 to 1968, he was married to actress Joyce Bulifant.
 From 1970 to 1975, he was married to actress Melody Patterson.

 At the time of his death, MacArthur was married to former LPGA golfer Helen Beth Duntz.
 MacArthur had two daughters and two sons.

-MacArthur died on October 28, 2010, at the age of 72 of unspecified causes in Florida.
+MacArthur died on October 28, 2010, at the age of 72 of unspecified causes in Jacksonville, Florida.